Arturo Merino Benítez International Airport: Pier F

 Pier F has 10 loading bridges in an area of over 21,000 square meters and was opened in July 2021.
-Passengers reach pier F directly from the “Main Unit” (T2M) and it is entirely used for international flights.
+Passengers reach pier F directly from the "Main Unit" (T2M) and it is entirely used for international flights.
 The building also features commercial and gastronomic premises, a playground, an art and culture area and aid stations for passengers with reduced mobility.
 The space is based on Patagonia, mirrored in its range of cold colors and panels inspired by the freshness, cleanliness and calm of southern Chile.

-Airline lounges

-In the international terminal, the operators are:

-LATAM Airlines Lounge: Access for LATAM's Premium Business Class travellers, LATAM Pass or LATAM Fidelidade Platinum, Black and Black Signature frequent flyers.

-Delta Air Lines Sky Club: Access for Delta Sky Club Members, Delta's passengers travelling in the Delta One cabin or on SkyTeam alliance Premium cabin and SkyTeam Elite Plus tier status members.

-Avianca Sala VIP: Access for Avianca's International Business Class passengers, Lifemiles Elite Members (Silver, Gold & Diamond Levels), as well as Star Alliance Silver & Gold tier status frequent flyers.